karlolukic/impact-of-GDPR-on-online-tracking/README.md

 2.  **Restore the environment:** Begin by running `renv::restore()` to restore all packages and their versions to ensure a reproducible data analysis.
 When prompted, confirm by typing `Y`.
 Restoring packages can take a few minutes.
 If you have already completed this step, you can skip it.

-3.  **Locate the R script:** The key script for the analysis is located at `02_r_scripts/reproducible_analysis.R`.
+3.  **Locate the R script:** The key script for the analysis is located at `02_r_scripts/reproducible_analysis-2025-03-07-KL.R`.
 Open this self-contained script to run the data analysis.

 4.  **Run the script:** For instance, run the script in RStudio line by line using **Run Selected Line(s)** to replicate the exact data analysis process conducted in the paper.

-5.  **Locate the results:** The `03_results` folder will initially be empty, except for Figures 1 and 2, which we created without the R programming language.
+5.  **Locate the results:** The `03_results` folder will initially be empty, except for Figure 1, which we created without the R programming language.
 Upon complete execution of the script, the folder will populate with the results.

 ## Data Sets